ethanlq/SCMA-codebook/README.md

 7. VM-SCMA: to be uploaded soon.

 8. SCMA-NTN：codebooks of the paper "Advanced Codebook Design for SCMA-aided NTNs With Randomly Distributed Users".

+9. MIMO-SCMA-CB：codebooks for the paper "Novel Sparse Codebook Design for MIMO-SCMA", under review in TVT.

 10. SCMA-Platform:   to be uploaded soon.